Hi, I’m Katrien! I love designing things that bend.

 Identity

-I’m a soft robotics designer who is passionate about research, especially in the areas of health and education.
+I’m a soft robotics designer who is passionate about research, especially in the areas of health, shape change, and education.
 My biggest drive in life is learning new things, and I enjoy passing on my knowledge to others.
 As a designer, I bring a creative interdisciplinary vision to projects, combined with strong engineering skills.
 I originally come from a humanities background.
 With my specialisation in English literature and English language teaching, I can communicate easily and confidently, both in writing and speaking.
-Because of this background that spans the arts and sciences, my design practice favours an interdisciplinary approach, combining various fields in engineering with design and education.
+Because of this background that spans the humanities and sciences, my design practice favours an interdisciplinary approach, combining various fields in engineering with design and education.

 My technical skills allow me to rapidly realise and iterate on designs, resulting in an efficient design process.
 This process is characterised by a continuous dialogue between design and research.
 From the start of a project, I enjoy experimenting with materials and designs to get a better understanding of the qualities of the materials I’m working with.
 This experimentation is complemented by rigorous research and an understanding of the underlying engineering principles, such as when I designed a fully compliant fetal manikin for medical simulations.
 This approach helps me direct my process and allows for design and research to inform each other continually.